 On the day of his death, police approached James in a public area.
 They noticed that he was stiff-legged and rocking side to side.
 One of the officers later said that he was “hunched over, and his hands are towards his waistband like somebody either urinating or just starting to finish and do the shake”.
 When addressed he looked at the police with “sheer terror” in his eyes and the cops suspected he was going to run.
 James had good reason to want to run; he had been beaten up by police in the past.

-Alien Boy shows photos taken by witnesses show James on the ground, handcuffed and with leg restraints.
+Alien Boy shows photos taken by witnesses in which James is on the ground, handcuffed and with leg restraints.
 Fire and ambulance personnel were standing around with police, two of whom were holding cups of coffee.
 Meanwhile, the police were heard by witnesses making false statements about James having drugs.

 To hospital or to jail?